CalendarUtilityService/easyappointments/SCHEDUCAL_INTEGRATION.md

 - **Create**: When a new appointment is booked, it's automatically created in ScheduCal
 - **Update**: When an appointment is modified, the changes are synced to ScheduCal
 - **Delete**: When an appointment is cancelled, it's deleted from ScheduCal

+### Customer Email Suppression

+When ScheduCal is enabled, the built-in customer email notifications with ICS attachments are suppressed.
+ScheduCal sends its own calendar invites directly to customers, avoiding duplicate notifications.
+Provider, admin, and secretary notifications remain unchanged.

 ### Timezone Handling